drgaddesambasivarao-sketch/Dr.Gadde-Sambasiva-Rao/README.md

     <div class="card">
       <h2>About Me</h2>
       <p>
         Hello!
-I am <b>Gadde Sambasiva Rao</b>, an Assistant Professor in the Department of Mathematics at Bapatla Engineering College and a Research Scholar at KLEF.
-        My research focuses on fuzzy soft sets, intuitionistic fuzzy algebraic structures, and Boolean ring theory.
+I am <b>Dr.Gadde Sambasiva Rao</b>, a Ph.D. holder in Engineering Mathematics with a strong passion for research and teaching.
+Currently, I am working as <b>Assistant Professor<b> in Dept of Mathematics at Sree Dattha Group of Institutions, where I engage in nurturing young minds and fostering academic excellence.
+My research focuses on fuzzy soft set theory, Boolean rings, and advanced algebraic structures, contributing to innovative mathematical studies.
+I have published several research papers and continue to explore new concepts in mathematics.
+Teaching is my true passion, and I strive to make complex topics accessible and engaging for students.
+I enjoy guiding students in problem-solving and critical thinking.
+Collaborating with fellow researchers and expanding my knowledge in mathematics keeps me motivated.
+I approach challenges with determination, curiosity, and a positive mindset.
+I believe in bridging theoretical knowledge with practical applications in education and research.
+Integrity, perseverance, and meaningful contributions define my professional journey.
       </p>
     </div>
   </section>